 II.
 Introduction

-With a surface area of 68, 800 km² in a catchment area of 194, 200 km², Lake Victoria is the largest of Africa’s great lakes.
-The lake is shared by Kenya, Uganda, and Tanzania and serves as the main reservoir of the Nile River.
-The drainage basin area is shared by Kenya, Uganda, Tanzania, Rwanda, and Burundi (Odada et al. 2006).
+With a surface area of 68, 800 km² in a catchment area of 194, 200 km², Lake Victoria is the largest of the African Great Lakes.
+The lake borders Kenya, Uganda, and Tanzania and serves as the main reservoir of the Nile River.
+The drainage basin area is spans Kenya, Uganda, Tanzania, Rwanda, and Burundi (Odada et al. 2006).

 Millions of people depend directly on the lake for survival, utilizing it as a source of drinking water and food.
 Commercial fishing on the lake is also a vital part of the economy, as it provides a source of income for individuals and families (Kayombo and Jorgensen 2006).
 Consequently, the water quality in Lake Victoria has rapidly degraded during the past century due to rising human activity.
-Sewage, industrial, and agricultural runoff have resulted in disturbances in the chemical balance of the lake.
-Excess nutrients in the water have caused eutrophication, a process which feeds rapid plant and algae growth while subsequently depleting the available oxygen in the water.
+Industrial and agricultural runoff, as well as sewage, have disturbed the chemical composition and balance of the lake.
+Excess nutrients in the water have caused eutrophication, a process which facilitates rapid plant and algae growth while subsequently depleting the available oxygen in the water.
 Chemical runoff from herbicides and pesticides not only pose a threat to human health, but the deoxygenated water resulting from nutrient dumping activities is also a threat for species living in the lake (Kolding et al. 2008).

 Once a thriving biodiversity hotspot, Lake Victoria has experienced a rapid decline in endemic fish species since the introduction of the invasive Nile Perch in the early 1960’s (Nkalubo et al. 2014).
-The introduction of Eichhornia crassipes, or water hyacinth, has also had adverse impacts on the region by blocking boating access to the important fishery the lake provides and by providing a breeding ground for disease carrying insects and snails (Kayombo and Jorgensen 2006).
-Schistosomiasis, also known as snail fever, is a parasitic disease carried by freshwater snails which thrive on water hyacinth.
-Water hyacinth provides physical attachment surfaces, shade, reduced temperature fluctuations, and food for snails carrying the parasite, serving as a breeding ground.
-These habitat requirements significantly increase the human population exposure and infection risk of Schistosomiasis.
+The introduction of Eichhornia crassipes, or water hyacinth, has also had adverse impacts on the region by limiting boating access on the the lake and by providing a breeding ground for disease carrying insects and snails (Kayombo and Jorgensen 2006).
+These freshwater snails are a vector for Schistosomiasis, also known as snail fever, which is a parasitic disease carried by snails which thrive on water hyacinth, as it provides physical attachment surfaces, shade, reduced temperature fluctuations, and food.
+Furthermore, the near-shoreline proximity of the water hyacinth significantly increases the human population exposure and infection risk of Schistosomiasis.
 Swimming, bathing, fishing and even domestic chores, such as laundry and herding livestock, in affected waters can put people at risk of contracting the disease.
-Furthermore, nutrient runoffs from increasing populations, agriculture, and industry in the region contribute to conditions which encourage hyacinth blooms (Kiage and Obuoyo 2011).
+All of this is further exacerbated due to the nutrient runoffs from increasing populations, agriculture, and industry in the region, all of which contribute to conditions which encourage hyacinth blooms, resulting in a positive feedback loop (Kiage and Obuoyo 2011).

 This study focused on the Winam Gulf, in the Kenyan portion of the lake, as noted in Figure 1.
-The gulfs isolated geography, shallow waters, and close proximity to some of the most densely populated areas in Africa have made it a target for water pollution, resulting in massive algal blooms and water hyacinth outbreaks.
+Its isolated geography, shallow waters, and close proximity to some of the most densely populated areas in Africa have made it quite suitable for water pollution, resulting in massive algal blooms and water hyacinth outbreaks.

 Figure 1: Image indicating location of Winam Gulf in Lake Victoria